Car dependency: Urban sprawl and smart growth

 Whether smart growth does or can reduce problems of automobile dependency associated with urban sprawl has been fiercely contested for several decades.
 The influential study in 1989 by Peter Newman and Jeff Kenworthy compared 32 cities across North America, Australia, Europe and Asia.
-The study has been criticised for its methodology, but the main finding, that denser cities, particularly in Asia, have lower car use than sprawling cities, particularly in North America, has been largely accepted, but the relationship is clearer at the extremes across continents than it is within countries where conditions are more similar.
+The study has been criticised for its methods, but the main finding – that denser cities, particularly in Asia, have lower car use than sprawling cities, particularly in North America – has been largely accepted.
+The relationship is clearer at the extremes across continents than it is within countries where conditions are more similar.

 Within cities, studies from across many countries (mainly in the developed world) have shown that denser urban areas with greater mixture of land use and better public transport tend to have lower car use than less dense suburban and exurban residential areas.
 This usually holds true even after controlling for socio-economic factors such as differences in household composition and income.

 This does not necessarily imply that suburban sprawl causes high car use, however.
 One confounding factor, which has been the subject of many studies, is residential self-selection: people who prefer to drive tend to move towards low-density suburbs, whereas people who prefer to walk, cycle or use transit tend to move towards higher density urban areas, better served by public transport.
 Some studies have found that, when self-selection is controlled for, the built environment has no significant effect on travel behaviour.
-More recent studies using more sophisticated methodologies have generally rejected these findings: density, land use and public transport accessibility can influence travel behaviour, although social and economic factors, particularly household income, usually exert a stronger influence.
+More recent studies using more sophisticated methods have generally rejected these findings: density, land use and public transport accessibility can influence travel behaviour, although social and economic factors, particularly household income, usually exert a stronger influence.

+Furthermore, recent research in China suggests that, while density is an important factor, street design and connectivity might be stronger contributors to car ownership and use.
+This is evidenced by the "superblocks" model, which is currently dominating urban expansion in the country and consists of blocks of 400 meters or more between intersections.
+Despite their high residential density, a World Bank summary of a study conducted in Jinan reported that per capita transportation energy used in superblocks is two to five times higher than that in other neighbourhoods.
+Car use was also higher in superblocks, where 33% of trips were by car, compared with less than 8% in other areas.
+Researcher Yang Jiang attributes these differences to longer travel distances experienced by residents of superblock developments.